Jithin-S-Sunny/Modularising-Single-Cell-sequencing-analysis/README.md

 There can be 2 major challenges for bioinformatics analysis

 Firstly, there can be timely changes
   * to the version of the tools being used or the environment (modules, libraries) changing over time.
+The same pipeline should run successfully in a local computer, terminal, HPC, or maybe even mainframes.
-  * new tools could be added,
+  * new tools could be added.
+Timely addition of new bioinformatics analysis is common and the pipeline should be modular to accommodate it.
-  * the method used for one step could need a more thorough look, for example, feature reduction may have to be modified to include more useful feaures which would otherwise be discared,
+  * the method used for one step could need a more thorough look, for example, feature reduction may have to be modified to include more useful features that would otherwise be discarded,
   * multiple datasets could be integrated over time.
 This can cause batch effects, requiring more robust correction methods.

 ## Nextflow
 For straightforward, small-scale operations, shell scripts could be adequate, but Nextflow offers a strong framework for managing intricate processes with improved scalability, reproducibility, error handling, modularity, and portability.
-Because of these benefits, it is the best option for bioinformatics processes and extensive data processing in a variety of computing settings.
+Because of these benefits, it is the best option for bioinformatics pipelines employing extensive data processing in a variety of computing settings.

 The second challenge lies within the interdependency of various data analysis tools.
 The hidden effects of

 ## Structure Equation Modelling
+Can bring forth